dorotkapil101-debug/TND/README.md

 ### 💡 My vibe

-I'm outgoing, curious, and always open for advice or positive energy!
+I'm curious and always open for advice!
-Let’s connect, share ideas, and grow together 🌱💌